A new mini-industry has made its… whey …to shelves and cupboards nationwide and that deserves a discussion.

 - Evolution: A not so great reason, in my humble opinion, is the concept that we’re drinking milk of another animal and we’ve not yet adapted to digesting it etc etc. I mean, that’s fine, but I don’t know if it scientifically matters.
 If you can tolerate it, eat it.
 Some of us can, some of us can’t.
 No big deal.

 It would make sense that we’d want to replace all that yummy and healthy goodness if we can’t or choose not to ingest milk.
-Like we said, no judgement.
+Like we said, no judgment.
 No one here is going to force anyone into dairy.
 In fact, it just means more The Tonight Dough ice cream for me.

 And it is in this space that dairy alternatives were born.